flexi-framework/flexi/doc/userguide/tutorials/10_planeTurbulentChannelFlow/ptcf.md

 ##### Interpolation / Discretization parameters

 In this tutorial we use the split form DG method to guarantee non-linear stability of the turbulent channel flow simulation.
-As already specified in the CMake options table \ref{tab:ptcf_cmakeoptions}, the ``FLEXI_SPLIT_DG`` option has to be switched ON in combination with the ``FLEXI_NODETYPE`` ``GAUSS-LOBATTO``. **FLEXI** has five split flux formulations implemented.
+As already specified in the CMake options table \ref{tab:ptcf_cmakeoptions}, the ``FLEXI_SPLIT_DG`` option has to be switched ON in combination with the ``FLEXI_NODETYPE`` ``GAUSS-LOBATTO``. **FLEXI** has several split flux formulations implemented.
 Therefore, a specific split flux formulation has to be set in the *parameter_flexi.ini* file.
 In this tutorial the pre-defined split flux formulation by Pirozzoli is used, which results in a kinetic energy preserving DG scheme.

 ~~~~~~~